Xhubleta: History

-The xhubleta is speculated to have an ancient origin.
-It represents similarities to wearing of some Neolithic figures found in Bosnia, but also in other areas of the Mediterranean region, belonging to the second millennium BC, and linking accordingly with old Mediterranean civilisation.
+The xhubleta has ancient origins.
+It represents similarities to wearing of some Balkan Neolithic and Illyrian Bronze Age figures, but also of some figures in other areas of the Mediterranean region, belonging to the second millennium BC, and linking accordingly with old Mediterranean cultures.
+Garments with similar bell-shapes are also worn by goddesses and female dancers depicted on monuments of the Roman era in the Balkans.